-The Commission is proceeding with appropriate care and attention in addressing these and other issues resulting from the Supreme Court's Ruling.
-The Commission's Final D&O set quantified interim instream flow standards for four windward Oahu streams.
-The Commission is continuing to work toward establishing permanent instream flow standards for these windward Oahu streams as well as for other streams statewide.
+The Commission is proceeding with appropriate care and attention in addressing these and other issues resulting from the Supreme Court's two rulings.
+The Commission is continuing to work toward establishing permanent instream flow standards for these Windward Oahu streams as well as for other streams statewide.

-These ongoing efforts are consistent with the Supreme Court's directive and will provide needed information in support of the Commission's implementation of a quantitative-based stream protection and management program statewide.
+These ongoing efforts are consistent with the Supreme Court's directives and will provide needed information in support of the Commission's implementation of a comprehensive stream protection and management program statewide.
 Refined assessments of available water resources, as they are developed based upon ongoing and new data collection, will be appropriately incorporated in future updates of the Water Resource Protection Plan of the Hawaii Water Plan.

-As noted, all of the above efforts will lead to improving the Commission's overall management of surface water resources, enhancing the Commission's current surface water data collection and monitoring program, facilitating needed discussion regarding stream-related issues, and developing quantitative instream flow standards.
+As noted, all of the above efforts will lead to improving the Commission's overall management of surface water resources, enhancing the Commission's current surface water data collection and monitoring program, facilitating needed discussion regarding stream-related issues, and developing instream flow standards.